ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 # Story 2
 [] Case1
-Given a wrong/used parking ticket
+Given an unrecognized ticket
 When fetch the car
 Return error message "Unrecognized parking ticket."

 [] Case2
-Given a car
+Given a used ticket
+When fetch the car
+Return error message should be "Unrecognized parking ticket."

+[] Case3
-When park the car
+Given a parking lot without any position, and a car When park the car
-Return error message should be "No available position."
+Return error message should be "No available position.